 Marrying your rapist equals forgiveness

-In case of rape, the marriage of the offender with the offended party shall extinguish the criminal case or revoke the penalty already imposed on him.
+In case of rape, one of the archaic laws in the Philippines, the marriage of the offender with the offended party shall extinguish the criminal case or revoke the penalty already imposed on him.
 Surprisingly, this does happen in real life: In 2010, the Supreme Court absolved a convicted rapist after his victim decided to marry him.
 Their wedding was conducted at the Bureau of Corrections and the newlyweds presented their photos to the Court to secure the man’s release.

 The minimum age of consensual sex is 12 years old